brylevkirill/notes/Deep Learning.md

 ----

   "RBM learns internal (not defined by the user) concepts that help to explain (that can generate) the observed data.
 These concepts are captured by random variables (called hidden units) that have a joint distribution (statistical dependencies) among themselves and with the data, and that allow the learner to capture highly non-linear and complex interactions between the parts (observed random variables) of any observed example (like the pixels in an image).
 One can also think of these higher-level factors or hidden units as another, more abstract, representation of the data.
 RBM is parametrized through simple two-way interactions between every pair of random variable involved (the observed ones as well as the hidden ones)."

-  "In RMBs the hidden units are conditionally independent given the visible states, so we can quickly get an unbiased sample from the posterior distribution when given a data vector.
-Unlike autoencoders that only discriminate some data vectors in favour of others, RBMs can also generate new data with given joined distribution."

   stochastic binary units:  Probability of turning on is determined by the weighted input from other units plus a bias.
   maximum likelihood estimation learning:  Start with a training vector v on the visible units, then alternate between updating all the hidden units in parallel and all the visible units in parallel.